-This chapter describes various operations you perform on your terminal, including:
+This chapter describes various operations you perform on your terminal, including the following:

-- Displaying and setting your terminal's characteristics - Creating a terminal log file to save a copy of a terminal session
+- Displaying and setting terminal characteristics - Creating a log file of a terminal session

 Use the SHOW TERMINAL command to display information about your terminal and the SET TERMINAL command to change that information.
 Use the OPEN/LOG_FILE and CLOSE/LOG_FILE commands to begin and end terminal logging to a file, and the SET LOG_FILE command to selectively enable and disable logging within the log file.